MicrosoftDocs/azure-devops-docs/release-notes/2019/_shared/general/sprint-157-update.md

 Here are some example scenarios where users are @mentioned:

 * Failed builds will @mention the creator of the build
-* Release deployments waiting for approval with @mention approver
+* Release deployments waiting for approval will @mention approver
 * Work items assignments will @mention the new owner
 * Work item state changes will @mention the owner
 * Pull requests waiting for approval will @mention the approver